lxhunter/ansible-filter-plugins/README.md

 #### from_json
 > ansible built-in

-Reading in some json formatted data
+Reading in some JSON formatted data

 [Here is an example](https://gist.github.com/lxhunter/45fb119c0128600158d8)

 #### to_yaml
 > ansible built-in

-Convert value into yaml
+Convert value into YAML

 ```python
 # vars: